The Raid (2011 film): Soundtrack

-While the film was still in production, in May 2011, Sony Pictures Worldwide Acquisitions acquired the distribution rights of the film for the US market and tasked Mike Shinoda of Linkin Park and Joseph Trapanese to create a new score.
+While the film was still in production, in May 2011, Mike Shinoda and Joseph Trapanese were tasked to create a new score for the American release.
 The film premiered at the 2011 Toronto International Film Festival with the original score from the Indonesian version which was composed by Aria Prayogi and Fajar Yuskemal, who also composed Evans's previous film Merantau.
 The Raid made its debut in the US with Trapanese and Shinoda's version at Sundance 2012.

 Shinoda stated that his score was over 50 minutes and almost all instrumental.
 After film production, he had room for two more songs, but did not want to sing or rap, so he posted pictures of two music artists.
 Deftones/††† frontman Chino Moreno guest performed "RAZORS.OUT", which was leaked online on 16 March 2012, as rap group Get Busy Committee performed "SUICIDE MUSIC" for the film.

 Release

 The film was marketed internationally through Celluloid Nightmares, a partnership between US-based XYZ Films and France's Celluloid Dreams.

-Sony Pictures Worldwide Acquisitions acquired the film's distribution rights for the United States, Latin America and Spain, revised the film score, and changed the title to The Raid: Redemption for the US release.
+Sony Pictures Worldwide Acquisitions (under their Sony Pictures Classics label in association with Stage 6 Films) acquired the film's distribution rights for the United States, Latin America and Spain, revised the film score, and changed the title to The Raid: Redemption for the US release.
 Distribution rights to other countries were sold to Kadokawa Pictures for Japan, Koch Media for Germany, Alliance Films for Canada, Momentum Pictures for the United Kingdom, Madman Entertainment for Australia, SND HGC for China, and Calinos Films for Turkey.
 Deals were also made with distributors from Russia, Scandinavia, Benelux, Iceland, Italy, South Korea and India, during the film screening at the TIFF.

 Reception

 Box office

 In Indonesia, the film sold 1,844,817 tickets at the box office in 2012.

 Overseas, in its Sony Pictures Classics debut in the United States on 23–25 March 2012, The Raid: Redemption grossed $220,937 from 24 theaters for a location average of $15,781.
 For its widest opening release weekend in the United States and Canada on 13–15 April 2012, the film grossed $961,454 from 881 theaters, and ranked 11th overall.
 In the United Kingdom, the film grossed $660,910 on its opening weekend.
-In Indonesia, approximately 250,000 people watched the film in the first four days of release, and it was considered a great turnout for a country that only has about 660 theater screens nationwide.
+In Indonesia, approximately 250,000 people watched the film in the first four days of release, and it was considered a great turnout for a country that only has about 660 cinemas nationwide.
 As of 8 July 2012, the film has grossed $4,105,123 in North America.
 The film grossed approximately $9.3 million overseas outside of Indonesia.